lltfm/openness/project/openness-flyer.md

-### Openness
+#### Openness
-Openness is the path of becoming ever more open to what is.
-Being open means aspiring to listen & allow space for what might be true.
-It means whenever possible, we decide later, holding our uncertainty & acting as a conduit for the flow of truth which we do not fully understand.
+<sub>Openness is the path of becoming ever more open to what is.
+Being open means
+aspiring to listen & allow space for what might be true.
+It means whenever possible, we decide later, holding our uncertainty & acting as a conduit for the flow of truth which we do not fully understand.</sub>
 * <sub>Openness is a way of being in the world, a philosophical lens, a secular & minimalist meta-spirituality, an open-source spiritual codebase, an AI spiritual guide, a method for answering unanswerable questions, a